ckbjimmy/clneg/README.md

 6. Baseline can be obatined by running `negex.py`
 7. Please check the terminal screen for sentence parsing, and check the `../data/final_output`

+- For the process of development, please check the jupyter notebook `nlp_dev.ipynb`